OctopusDeploy/blog/blog/2021-07/release-management-with-dynamic-infrastructure/index.md

 - At first, it's okay to enter the target name manually; later, a deployment target trigger should redeploy automatically.

 ## Child project target filter

 Not all applications are hosted on a single deployment target.
-Consider this example for Staging:
+Consider this example for staging:

-- **Database**: no targets, only workers
+- **Database**: No targets, only workers
 - **Scheduling Service**: `s-app-service-01`
 - **Web API**: `s-web-api-01` and `s-web-api-02`
 - **Web UI**: `s-web-ui-01` and `s-web-ui-02`

 To rebuild `s-web-api-01` and `s-app-service-01`, I only want to redeploy the **Scheduling Service** and **Web API** projects.
 But only for the related project/server combination.
 I don't want to deploy the **Scheduling Service** to `s-web-api-01` or the **Web API** to `s-app-service-01`.

-One objective with the [Deploy Child Octopus Deploy Project step template](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) is it "just works."
+One objective with the [Deploy Child Octopus Deploy Project step template](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) is that it will _just work_.
 I want to remove as much psychological weight as possible when promoting/deploying an application suite.

 That objective applies to this scenario.
 When the parent/release orchestration project is given a specific set of machines to deploy, it will compare that list with the machines the child project can deploy to.
 Using the same scenario:

-- **Database**: no targets; the project is skipped.
+- **Database**: No targets; the project is skipped.
-- **Scheduling Service**: deploys to only `s-app-service-01`.
+- **Scheduling Service**: Deploys to only `s-app-service-01`.
 It will remove `s-web-api-01` from the list of targets before redeploying the child project.
 - **Web API**: deploys to only `s-web-api-01` and `s-web-api-02`.
 It will remove `s-app-service-01` from the list of targets and only deploy to `s-web-api-01` when the redeployment occurs.
 - **Web UI**: The two rebuilt servers do not match any servers this project deploys to.
 The Web UI project will be skipped.